-The article provides tips on how to come up with your research topic plus 10 research topics that you might want to pursue as you begin to write your first research paper.
+The article below provides tips on how to come up with your research topic in addition to 10 college research topics that you might want to pursue as you begin to write your first research paper.

 What is a good research topic?